Concerns and controversies at the 2014 Winter Olympics: Use of mourning symbols

-During the women's 15-kilometre skiathlon four Norwegian skiers used black mourning binds in honor of teammate Astrid Uhrenholdt Jacobsen's brother who had died unexpectedly on the opening day of the Olympics.
-The IOC sent a reminder to the Norwegian Olympic Committee (NOC) that using mourning binds was not allowed during the games.
+During the women's 15-kilometre skiathlon four Norwegian skiers used black mourning bands in honor of teammate Astrid Uhrenholdt Jacobsen's brother who had died unexpectedly on the opening day of the Olympics.
+The IOC sent a reminder to the Norwegian Olympic Committee (NOC) that using mourning bands was not allowed during the games.
 IOC's letter caused protests in Norway and Sweden.
 NOC general secretary Inge Andersen met with IOC president Thomas Bach to discuss the matter on 10 February 2014.
-Norway's IOC member Gerhard Heiberg indicated that IOC would reconsider the ban against mourning binds.
+Norway's IOC member Gerhard Heiberg indicated that IOC would reconsider the ban against mourning bands.

 Freestyle skiers were told by IOC not to wear helmet stickers in memory of Sarah Burke, who died in an accident in 2012.
 However, many still did, and the rule was believed to not have been enforced.

 On 19 February Ukrainian athletes asked for and were refused permission by the IOC to wear black arm bands to honor those killed in the violent clashes in Kyiv the previous day.
 According to IOC spokesman Mark Adams "They weren't forbidden to wear armbands.
 The Ukrainian NOC met with IOC officials informally yesterday.
 They discussed what should be done, and they reached the conclusion there were other ways of marking this moment.
 Some athletes have taken other views and other ways of doing things".
 IOC president Bach offered his condolences "to those who have lost loved ones in these tragic events".